 FIP’s position on AMR and recommendations to the profession are summarised in the Statement of Policy on the control of AMR.
 In 2023, the commission is updating the statement, to be adopted by the FIP Council in September.

 Through the work of the AMR Commission, FIP has created a repository of AMR resources to support different countries with materials around AMR with a particular focus on activities and work being done by pharmacists globally.

-The resources have been collated and organised by region and include educational materials, research publications, reports and courses that can be used globally to support the enhancement of the pharmacist’s role in antimicrobial stewardship.
+The resources have been collated and organised by region and include educational materials, research publications, reports and courses that can be used globally to support the enhancement of the pharmacist’s role in AMS.

 World Antimicrobial Awareness Week

 Celebrated annually, World Antimicrobial Awareness Week (WAAW) aims to increase awareness of global antimicrobial resistance and to encourage best practices among the general public, health workers and policy makers to avoid the further emergence and spread of drug-resistant infections.